hcsullivan12/pixsim/README.md

 This package is a command-line tool that has seperate commands for each stage of the simulation.
 Data from each result is persisted in a database that gets updated at the end of each stage and can be referenced by name or ID in subsequent stages.

+See [driftsim](https://github.com/hcsullivan12/pixsim/README/DRIFT_SIM.md) for details on integrating with a drift simulation.

 ![alt text](https://raw.githubusercontent.com/hcsullivan12/picture_store/master/steps2.png "Steps")